hundredplans/obsidian/fof/screens/play_menu.md

-When you press on the rank it brings up the leaderboard
+- When you press on the rank it brings up the leaderboard
+- Number One player gets put in the credits with their name and a plushie gets sent (if we can) or just a gift
 # Start
 Zooms in looking at hero model